All Episodes

 I didn't even put two and two together on that, but that's exactly right.

-To have him be the and he was the front man, I believe, on the ad, if I remember correctly.
+To have him be the, and he was the front man, I believe, on the ad, if I remember correctly.

-Here's here's who's in it.
+Okay, here's who's in it.

-So uh John Hamm's not in this.
+So John Hamm's not in this.

 Well, I'm not the authority on Hollywood actors.

-I feel confident, I feel confident before the end of the program.
+I feel confident before the end of the program.

-And it's I I but I don't recognize any of these people in the thing I saw during NFL telecasts yesterday, but it was the same thing.
+But I don't recognize any of these people in the thing I saw during NFL telecasts yesterday.

-It was it was how domestic abuse.
+It was how domestic.

 I guess is there anybody for domestic abuse?